Arize-ai/client_python/src/arize/_generated/api_client/docs/APIKeysApi.md

 already-revoked key is a no-op and still returns `204`.

 **Authorization:**
-Requires the `developer` user permission flag **or** account admin role (either condition is sufficient).
-Returns `403` when neither condition is met.

-For service keys, only the key's creator or an account admin may revoke the key.
+- **User keys:** The key's creator or an account admin may revoke the key.
+- **Service keys:** Account admins and space admins in all of the key's bound spaces may revoke the key regardless of who created it.
+All other callers must have the `SERVICE_KEY_REVOKE` permission in every bound space and must be the key's creator.
-A developer who did not create the key receives `404` (prevents key-ID enumeration).
+  Callers without read access to the key receive `404` to prevent key-ID enumeration.

   <Note>This endpoint is in beta, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Note>